 What’s more, rather than assigning a blanket percentage chance of a divorce to all couples, Psychology Today notes that the chance of divorce is higher for some couples than it is for others.
 Those who are entering high-order marriages, which means that the person has been married at least once before, have a much greater risk of getting divorced again, about a 75 percent chance.
 The self-fulfilling prophecy may also have an effect on the chances of a divorce.

 For example, if a party enters a marriage believing that their chances of staying with their spouse are only 50/50, they may be more at risk of divorce than would parties to a marriage who both believe they will 100 percent remain married throughout the course of their lives.
 Other data points blur the conclusion even more.
 For example, the National Survey of Family Growth found that between 2006 and 2010, the probability of a marriage lasting at least a decade was 68 percent for women and 70 percent for men.
 The probability of a marriage lasting for at least 20 years was only 52 percent for women and 56 percent for men, according to the data, supporting the claim that about 50 percent of marriages end in divorce.

 Work with a Qualified Divorce Attorney if Separation Is on the Horizon

 In reality, statistics won’t dictate whether or not your marriage will fail or succeed.
 What is important is that if you and your spouse are thinking about separating, working with an experienced Wilmington family law attorney will be the first step.
-For an initial consultation with the qualified divorce lawyers at the law office of the Speak Law Firm, PC please call our legal team today at 910-507-2369 or send us a message directly.
+For an initial consultation with the qualified divorce lawyers at the law office of the Speaks Family Law, PC please call our legal team today at 910-507-2369 or send us a message directly.